-It is essential for everyone to easily understand the code one writes as same projects can involve participation of multiple programmers.
+It is essential for everyone to easily understand the code one writes as the same projects can involve the participation of multiple programmers.
 For easy identification and understanding of the code and code flow by everyone involved, it is essential that the code is structured, clean, and easily maintainable.

 Explained below are some of the practices to write clean and understandable code.

 Commenting and Documentation

 For any software project reliable documentation is crucial.
 Commenting and documentation help one analyze what’s happening inside the code.
 This is very crucial for the one who is examining the code for the very first time.
 Writing comments for methods or functions is good for understanding its purpose.
 They can quickly show what a complex function is doing.

 However, don’t write unnecessary comments as it would make your code messy.
 Obvious commenting does more harm than good.
 Comment should describe only what the method is doing or why it’s written.
 It can also describe the purpose of writing the program in a nutshell at the beginning of a class or module.

 Adopting a consistent naming convention in your program is always a sensible and thoughtful practice. Â It’s a set of rules for picking the character flow to be used for identifier, which signify variables, functions & methods.
 It makes it easier to understand the purpose of using that variable / function / method.
 If one’s a beginner, it’s a good practice to give meaningful names to your variables, methods, functions, etc. instead of vague combinations of alphabets and numbers.
 Using camelCase and underscores is a widely popular approach.
 Use of camel case is to be preferred as this does not create confusion between salesforce api names and variable names in case of apex code.